 Solid mineral fuel burns most efficiently with the secondary air control in the closed position.
-The primary air sliders can then be used to control the burn rate of the stove.
+The thermostat control can then be used to control the burn rate of the stove.
+For optimum performance when burning only solid-mineral fuel, it may also be beneficial to close the tertiary air cover plate on the back of the stove.